Tyler Robinson, Interim Director

 Corey J. Knox, Deputy Director

 Dr. Corey Knox serves as the Deputy Director of the Arizona Astrobiology Center (AABC).
-As a social and educational researcher, program designer, and educator, she is dedicated to science learning, teaching, and engagement.
-At AABC, she fosters transdisciplinary dialogue across astrobiology, space sciences, the humanities, arts, and social sciences.
+As a social and educational researcher, program designer, and educator, she is dedicated to diversity, equity, and to inclusive science learning, teaching, and engagement.
+At AABC, her projects have the central goal of facilitating transdisciplinary dialogue across astrobiology, the space sciences, the humanities, the arts, and the social sciences.

-Informed by her life experiences, identity, and journey through academia as a first-generation college student, Dr. Knox develops educational programs and opportunities that broaden participation and reshape the landscape of science education for students, faculty, and the wider community.
-She is eager to work with community members, science professionals, and students to create and expand opportunities that make scientific inquiry relevant and useful for all.
+Informed by her life experiences, identity, and academic journey as a first-generation college student, Dr. Knox develops educational programs and opportunities that broaden participation and reshape the landscape of science education for students, faculty, and the broader community.
+She is eager to collaborate with community members, science professionals, and students to create and expand opportunities that make scientific inquiry relevant and accessible to all.

 Dr. Vancura aims to tackle these fascinating questions and more alongside students and faculty.
 Through grant writing, the introduction of new model organisms, and the development of cutting-edge lab experiments, she hopes to push the boundaries of astrobiology and RNA research.